alachins/raisd/README.md

     $ RAiSD -h

-Supported File Formats
+Input File Formats
 ----------------------
-RAiSD can process SNP data in Hudson's ms or VCF (Variant Call Format) files.
+The current RAiSD release can process SNP data in Hudson's ms or VCF (Variant Call Format) file formats.
+The test dataset (d1) previously used for the test run is in Hudson's ms format.
+For the VCF format, refer to the respective wikipedia entry (https://en.wikipedia.org/wiki/Variant_Call_Format).

 Command-line Input Arguments
 ------------------------